jina-ai/jina/docs/advanced/experimental/docker-compose.md

 flow.to_docker_compose_yaml('docker-compose.yml')
 ```

-jina will generate for you a `docker-compose.yml` config files that you can use directly with
+Jina will generate for you a `docker-compose.yml` config files that you can use directly with
 `docker-compose` which correspond to your `Flow`, avoiding you the overhead of defining the services for the gateway
 and the deployment of the `Flow`.

 ## Examples : Indexing and searching images using CLIP image encoder and PQLiteIndexer

-### Preliminaries

-Please first make sure [`Docker Compose`](https://docs.docker.com/compose/install/) is installed locally.

 ### Deploy your flow